guatzin818/www/Quick-Start.md

 ## Training data format

-LightGBM support input data file with [CSV](https://en.wikipedia.org/wiki/Comma-separated_values), [TSV] (https://en.wikipedia.org/wiki/Tab-separated_values) and [LibSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) formats.
+LightGBM supports input data file with [CSV](https://en.wikipedia.org/wiki/Comma-separated_values), [TSV] (https://en.wikipedia.org/wiki/Tab-separated_values) and [LibSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) formats.

-Label is the data of first column, and there is not header in file.
+Label is the data of first column, and there is no header in the file.

 LightGBM also support weighted training, it needs an additional [weight data](https://github.com/Microsoft/LightGBM/wiki/Configuration#weight-data).
 And it needs an additional [query data](https://github.com/Microsoft/LightGBM/wiki/Configuration#query-data) for ranking task.